Hasanrizvi1993/testrepo/README.md

 }

 5. Generate a new secret key
-I like using Djecrety to quickly generate secure secret keys.
-Djecrety
-Djecrety is a Django secret key generator.
-This is a web tool to generate SECRET_KEY and also have a Django package… djecrety.ir

 I also use a .env file to secure my secret key and database credentials.
-To find out more, check out my post on the topic.
-How to set up environment variables in Django
-It is important to keep sensitive bits of code like API keys and passwords away from prying eyes.
-The best way to do… medium.com

 6. Rename the project
 Rename the directory that contains settings.py.
 Do a find all and replace to rename all instances of the new project name.